 How Does PAP Work?

-The people who make computer stuff created PAP technology to help two devices share essential info.
+The people who make computer stuff created PAP technology to help two devices share essential information.
 They also said it’s a particular way of talking that keeps things secret and safe.

 PAP is an old way to verify identity.
 First, the Client shares login info in a packet.
 Then, it keeps sending requests until it gets proof.